The Changing Landscape of Education: An Interview with Sir Ken Robinson Part II

 It doesn’t mean we don’t need any sort of system, but we need a better one than we are typically able to provide just now.

-RB: What is next?
+Mind Rocket: What is next?
 I would imagine that people look to you in that regard.
 I’m sure that it’s a heavier burden than need be.
 But I see things that I’m encouraged by, and I think, whether they are intending or not. they are good motivators because they’re engaging the students where they are in the given day and time we live.

 One example would be sustainability in education around that, designed thinking, things that we know the younger population are interested in; and I think as a simple course of business, if you can interact with people at the level and the interest that they’re really in, now you’ve got an audience, and that can, then, propel different experiences and ideas so that, hopefully, they will maybe put that back into education when you and I are long gone.